mr0re1/bla/README.md

     A_get = A_set
     if True: "begin"

-# Proof that assertion always holds
+# Proof that assertion holds
 proof([client, server], D)
 # Spoiler: it doesn't
 ```